Cargill fires first shot in legal battle over GMO trade responsibility

 “Syngenta should have never even sold it until it was approved,” said Caleb Hamer, a farmer in Black Hawk County, Iowa, who did not plant MIR 162 corn.
 “Asking us and then the end users to keep it segregated is a whole can of worms that nobody wants to deal with.”

-Dow AgroSciences, a unit of Dow Chemical Co, is awaiting U.S. approval to begin selling Enlist, yet another type of GMO corn that is not approved for import by China.
+Dow AgroSciences, a unit of Dow Chemical Co DOW.N, is awaiting U.S. approval to begin selling Enlist, yet another type of GMO corn that is not approved for import by China.
 Dow officials have said they may go ahead with commercialization in the United States even without Beijing’s approval.

 Dow is “actively participating in industry-led initiatives, as well as directly engaging with the appropriate regulatory authorities to secure approvals in China,” spokeswoman Kenda Resler Friend said.

-Monsanto Co, the world’s largest seed company and top developer of GMO crops, did not reply to questions about its crop commercialization policies.
+Monsanto Co (MON.N), the world’s largest seed company and top developer of GMO crops, did not reply to questions about its crop commercialization policies.
 But Monsanto leaders have been actively working to curry Chinese favor for GMO crops.

 Exports of GMO crops, or crops that inadvertently contain traces of GMOs, have been a problem in the past.
 Many foreign buyers of alfalfa from the U.S. Pacific Northwest routinely test U.S. alfalfa supplies to make sure they do not contain GMOs.